Here’s a question for you! Have you ever asked, “What to do with used tea bags”? Do used tea bags have any uses in the garden?

 Some maggots and worms have positive benefits.
-In fact, some of them are crucial for your garden’s eco-system.
+In fact, some of them are crucial to your garden’s ecosystem.
 There are some, however, that don’t really do any good.

-Make sure you don’t hurt the root though, it’s ideal to do this process slowly, so you can see the roots before it would be too late.
+Make sure you don’t hurt the root, though.
+It’s ideal to do this process slowly, so you can see the roots before it is too late.

 Dry Tea Bags Out And Create Plant Enrichment

 You can also dry the teabags out and take out the leaves if they are not compostable or crush (maybe blend) them.
 The next step is adding some chelated iron for plants into the mixture.